Two RV Gypsies: Full-Time RVers

 sign - delta Junction pipeline Passageway

-As the two RV Gypsies leave Delta Junction, and continue their Alaska journey down the Richardson Highway, they are fortunate enough to have many more sightings of the pipeline.
+Below: As the two RV Gypsies left Delta Junction and continued their Alaska journey down the Richardson Highway, they were fortunate enough to have many more sightings of the pipeline.

 pipeline view point sign